First light over the ruins of Machu Picchu and the surrounding Andean peaks, Peru.

 Best for:

-Culturally curious travellers, those wanting a less physically demanding alternative, photographers interested in Andean communities
+Culturally curious travelers, those wanting a less physically demanding alternative, photographers interested in Andean communities

 Planner’s edge: